 It is rumoured that there is another committee just like the Remuneration Committee that is devoted entirely to the interests of members and is attended by every director.
 It is believed it was set up specifically to ensure that the interests of members are always at the top of every boardroom meeting agenda.
 It is called the “Members Are Our Focus Committee” and meets for about five nanoseconds every decade.
 But it is believed that directors do not like to publicise its existence just in case other societies try to copy this unique Nationwide Building Society boardroom innovation.

-Most members say that the ballot paper with its infamous “Quick Vote” trick is appallingly biased and anti-democratic.
+Most members say that the ballot paper with its infamous “Quick Vote” is appallingly biased, corrupt and anti-democratic.
 But the only reason the directors want it is because they are putting the interests of members first.
-They simply wish to save members so much wasted time going through all those resolution thingies and putting in all those silly little crosses on the voting form when they serve absolutely no purpose whatsoever.
+They simply wish to save members so much wasted time reading through all those resolution thingies and putting in all those silly little crosses on the voting form when they serve absolutely no purpose whatsoever.
 This shows that the directors are very very considerate people.

 The society has around 15 million members.
 Just because over 14 million of them do not support any of the resolutions does not mean that the directors should be criticised.